Spreading the Word

 Goodall began to publish her field research.
 Still, many scientists were doubtful.
 In 1962, Goodall gave a speech for London’s Zoological Society.
 Some scientists said that her research was guesswork and made no “real contribution to science.”

 A chimpanzee digs for termites with a blade of grass.

 Melissa reaches out her hand to Faben.

 Goodall needed more evidence of her work.
-The National Geographic Society suggested she take photographs of her discoveries.
+The National Geographic Society suggested she take photos of her discoveries.

 The Society hired Hugo van Lawick for the job.
-The 25‑year‑old Dutchman had some experience in natural history filmmaking.
+He’d had some experience taking photos of wildlife.
 He reached Gombe in August 1962.

-At first, neither focused on taking pictures of Goodall with the chimps.
-But National Geographic magazine editors wanted photos of her as well.
+At first, he didn’t take pictures of Goodall with the chimps.
+But the magazine editors wanted photos of her as well.
 It was unusual for a woman to be a scientist at this time.
-People were as curious about Goodall as they were about the chimps!
+People were curious about her.

 The cover of National Geographic magazine, August 1963

 The issue was a huge success.
 In 1964, Goodall was set to give her first lecture in the United States.

 Jane knew what she wanted to say.
 She reported on her scientific discoveries.
 She described Gombe’s beauty and peacefulness.
 She also described the chimps by their personalities and the names she’d given them.